eecs489staff/a1-sockets-mininet/README.md

 * `-c` indicates this is the `iPerfer` client which should generate data
 * `server_hostname` is the hostname or IP address of the `iPerfer` server which will consume data
 * `server_port` is the port on which the remote host is waiting to consume data; the port should be in the range 1024 ≤ `server_port` ≤ 65535
 * `time` is the duration in seconds for which data should be generated.
-We will only test this with an integer value (i.e feel free to use time.h)

-> For simplicity, you can assume these arguments will appear exactly in the order listed above.

-You can use the presence of the `-c` option to determine that `iPerfer` should operate in the client mode.
+This may be an integer or a decimal.
+You should use `cxxopts` and `std::chrono` to account for this.

 If any arguments are missing or extra arguments are provided, you should print the following as exactly specified (with a newline after it) and exit with status code 1: